loculus-project/loculus/README.md

 1. Run `export CR_PAT=YOUR_TOKEN` (replace `YOUR_TOKEN` with the token)
 1. Run `echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin` (Not sure what to put as username, just leaving it as `USERNAME` seemed to work)

-### ARM macOS

-Unfortunately, local development on ARM macOS (M1 and M2 macs) is not currently possible as it requires images which are not built for ARM.
-You can develop in a GitHub codespace instead.

 ## Authorization

 ### User management